slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

-CHAPTER 3

-Every other day I woke up late and shaved, tapping my razor handle against my hand to vomit out the hair.
-I used to tap the sink, but Renee heard it in her dreams.

-"Fucking tap tap tap.
-I hate waking up to that shit.
-No one does that, it's incessant and tiring." she yawned at me, then mimed an exaggerated throw down of a giant razor to the floor.

-She was still asleep when I headed out, her hours sat much later in the day than mine.
-She worked at an aryuvedic clinic deep in Greenpoint.
-When Renee was late or had mono once a week they accomodated her. benefits were the first few bottles and boxes of newly imported medicine.
-In between smoke breaks and relabeling expired medicine she'd call or text me about dinner or a movie or gossip.
-She used to bring home elixirs and herbs promising to revitalize our livers, iron to lighten our eyes, mud smoothies to clear up our digestion tracts.
-I tried them all but still felt pretty dirty.

-On my way down my old clamshell phone rang.
-Even when turned way down its deep bassy sound rang like a cow begging to be heard against my leg.

 Usually I was too lazy to take it out and just hit hard against my pocket until it calmed down.
 But that day I saw his number crawl across the screen.